kenpi328/Reversi_AI_MonteCarlo/README.md

 # Reversi_AI_MonteCarlo
-Reversi and an AI implemented by C++
+Reversi and an AI implemented in C++